Marisa Tomei on Playing Spider-Man’s “Sexy Aunt May,” Going Topless on Camera, and Her Beauty Secrets

 LB: And your hair—do you color it?

 MT: Of course I color it!
-Who knows when [I started]?
+Who knows when I started?
 I was always dying my hair different colors.
 I liked that a lot.
 Now I’ve kind of settled into this warm, [brown shade].

 LB: How did you celebrate your fiftieth birthday?

-MT: I had a dance party in LA!
+MT: I had a party in LA—a dance party!
+And also a big brunch.
+I'm glad I'm still dancing a lot.

 LB: Do you believe in dressing your age?
 How does your style change through different periods of your life?

-MT: More classic lines.
+MT: I'm into more classic lines.
 And I’ve always been a vintage person, for sure.
 I still enjoy finding those treasures.
 I think less—I’m doing a lot of cleaning out of my closets over the past few years, which feels good.

 RELATED: Kat Dennings and Marisa Tomei Take a Girls’ Trip in the Newest Kate Spade #MissAdventure Episode